AmosNimos/Xstaller/README.md

 - Teeworlds
 > Teeworlds is a free online multiplayer game, available for all major operating systems.
 Battle with up to 16 players in a variety of game modes, including Team Deathmatch and Capture The Flag.
 You can even design your own maps!

+#### 3D

+- Minetest
+> Minetest is a free software game engine to create various games based on voxel gameplay, inspired by InfiniMiner, Minecraft, and the like.

+- AssaultCube
+> AssaultCube is a FREE, multiplayer, first-person shooter game, based on the CUBE engine.
+Taking place in realistic environments, with fast, arcade gameplay, it's addictive and fun!

+- RedEclipse
+> Red Eclipse is an open-source arena shooter, built using the technology found in Tesseract and Cube Engine 2.
+Offering an innovative parkour system, distinct but all potent weapons, and fast paced accessible gameplay.
 ---